akrantz01/EndOfAPUSH/README.md

 # End Of APUSH Project
 This is the code for a final project from my APUSH class in school.
+As such, it is no longer being developed.
 The product is an encrypted messaging service that also has some explanation of the different types of cryptography between 1945 and present day.
 It has a full user account system with built in messaging.
 It is written in Golang and JavaScript with the frontend using React.

 ## Configuration
 You can use either JSON or YAML as the configuration language.
 Example for [YAML](./config.sample.yaml), and for [JSON](./config.sample.json).
 Below are the defaults for each configuration value: